 init<S, V>(_ title: S, tag: V, selection: Binding<V?>, @ViewBuilder destination: () -> Destination)

-For example, the following code is a way to use programmatic navigation in older versions (before 4.0) of SwiftUI:
+For example, the following code shows a common way to handle programmatic jumps in the legacy API:

 struct NavigationViewDemo: View {